Rachilde: Adult life in Paris

-Beyond poetry and prose, one stated goal of Mercure de France was to encourage the development of symbolist theater.
+Beyond poetry and prose, one stated goal of Mercure de France was to encourage the development of Symbolist theater.
 Rachilde was especially involved in working with Paul Fort and his Théâtre d'Art.
 That theater would be home for her dramas La Voix du sang (1890) and Madame la Mort (1891).
-Continuing her desire to support symbolist theater, but also feeling inspired to encourage the production of plays by French authors, she became involved in supporting Théâtre de l'Oeuvre.
-Her own drama The Crystal Spider (1894) would eventually be produced there, establishing a refined model for symbolist theater.
+Continuing her desire to support Symbolist theater, but also feeling inspired to encourage the production of plays by French authors, she became involved in supporting Théâtre de l'Œuvre.
+Her own drama The Crystal Spider (1894) would eventually be produced there, establishing a refined model for Symbolist theater.

-Throughout her life, Rachilde's most infamous friendships were often tortured by the inability of her (generally male) friends to decide whether they admired her, lusted for her, or pitied her, as publicly exemplified by Maurice Barrès in his preface to a later edition of Monsieur Venus.
+Throughout her life, Rachilde's most infamous friendships were often tortured by the inability of her (generally male) friends to decide whether they admired her, lusted for her, or pitied her, as publicly exemplified by Maurice Barrès in his preface to a later edition of Monsieur Vénus.
 Good friend Jean Lorrain referred to her and his other female friends as high-strung, sex-addicted pervert, to which she said that he and her other male friends were also neurotic, just in a more balanced way.
 Even so, she often went out of her way for them, as when using her connections to arrange hospital care for Paul Verlaine.